 Not a great idea—dealerships love to see innocent browsers pull on to the lot.
-Or maybe, you just like to cruise the local dealership websites.
-That’s a better idea, but still not one designed to save you money or to really help you find the right car for you and your family.
+Or maybe, you like to cruise the local dealership websites.
+That’s a better idea, but still not one designed to save you money or to help you find the right car for you and your family.
 Instead, when that itch strikes, stop and take these five steps.
 Your wallet will thank you.

 1. Do a little homework.

 You need to be aware of some important facts before you start shopping:

 - For instance, how much money do you have to spend on a new vehicle?
 How much is your trade-in worth?
 Is there a rebate on the car?
 What about additional cash for a down payment?

 - Are you ready for the pressure tactics used in the auto arena to sell vehicles whether you are shopping in person or online?

 - Do you know how to negotiate for a vehicle in a way that controls the bargaining in your favor?

 2. Research potential vehicles online.